The Next Regional Policy Statement

 Council Decisions on the Proposed Regional Policy Statement

-Council notified its decisions on the Proposed Regional Policy Statement in two stages:
+Council notified its decisions on the Proposed Regional Policy Statement in three stages:

 - 27 March 2012 - Coastal Environment and Water Quality and Land Use provisions released

-The Proposed RPS needs to be given regard to by regional and district plans and when processing resource consents.
-The requirements of the current Operative Bay of Plenty Regional Policy Statement will apply until the appeal matters have been completed.
+The Proposed RPS needs to be given effect to by regional and district plans and had regard to when processing resource consents.
+The requirements of the current Operative Bay of Plenty RPS will apply until the appeal matters have been completed.
 Provisions and/or sections not subject to challenge by appeal have greater judicial weight.

 Documents relating to Council's decisions are available for download below: